themanual/blog/_posts/2014-08-29-issue-4-arrives-in-early-october.md

 We’re excited to share that Issue 4 of The Manual has shipped and is being printed.
 Although we’re expanding beyond print (more on that next week!), this is a big moment for us, and we want to share some details about the issue with you.

-## Six new authors, beautiful new design
+## Six New Authors, Beautiful New Design

 Issue 4 marks the beginning of a new three-issue volume and features six articles and six lessons from voices you’ll recognize: [Jennifer Brook](https://twitter.com/jenniferbrook), [David Cole](https://twitter.com/irondavy), [Paul Ford](https://twitter.com/ftrain), [Diana Kimball](https://twitter.com/dianakimball), [Wilson Miner](https://twitter.com/wilsonminer), and [Craig Mod](https://twitter.com/craigmod).
 All have smart, reflective takes, and we’re looking forward to opening them to a broader community.